-DPAA hosts joint repatriation ceremony with ROK
+DPAA Hosts Joint Repatriation Ceremony with ROK

-Transfer of remains documents are displayed on table during a joint repatriation ceremony at Joint Base Pearl Harbor-Hickam, Hawaii, Sept.
+His Excellency MOON Jae-in, president, Republic of Korea, delivers opening remarks for the Korean War Remains Joint Repatriation Ceremony at Joint Base Pearl Harbor-Hickam, Hawaii, Sept.
 22, 2021.
-The purpose of the ceremony was to transfer the remains and commemorate the service of 68 fallen South Koreans, and believed to be six U.S. service members who fought during the Korean War.
-The remains were analyzed jointly by the Defense POW/MIA Accounting Agency (DPAA) laboratory and scientists with the Republic of Korea's Ministry of National Defense Agency for KIA Recovery and Identification (MAKRI).
-(U.S. Air Force photo by Tech.
-Sgt.
-Rusty Frank)
+The purpose of the ceremony was to transfer the remains and commemorate the service of 68 fallen South Korean and believed to be six U.S. service members who fought in the Korean War.
+The remains were analyzed jointly by the DPAA laboratory and scientists with the Republic of Korea's Ministry of National Defense Agency for KIA Recovery and Identification (MAKRI).
+Working cooperatively, they concluded that the 68 individual remains are of South Korean origin, though the remains haven’t been individually identified.
+(U.S. Air Force Photo by Staff Sgt.
+James Thompson)

 |Date Taken: